GokuMohandas/Made-With-ML/README.md

 ---

-### Creating to notebooks
+### Contributing to notebooks
-1. Download the Google colab notebook as a .ipynb file.
+1. Make your changes and download the Google colab notebook as a .ipynb file.

 <img src="https://raw.githubusercontent.com/GokuMohandas/practicalAI/master/images/download_ipynb.png">